targ8practice/CNRPG/Playtest/CNRPG Playtest Modus Operandi Rules Module.md

 > You have either arcane gifts or a connection to a deity/spirit that grants you the ability to cast spells.
 When casting spells, make a Magic skill check (DS 6) and expend a spell point.
 You have X spells points where X equals your casting attribute (Mind or Spirit).
 These can be recharged after a long rest.
 Be warned however, failure to pass the check may result in a negative consequence rather than a positive one.

 ### Exploit Weakness
 When you surprise a target or you're attacking the same target as another player, add +1 to the ASR when rolling a combat skill check
 ### Weapons Expert
 You are excellent at weapons work, add +1 AS when making a combat skill check.
+You also use the Combat skill when rolling initiative
 ### Know It All
-Your esoteric knowledge about a lot of subjects means you can add your MO to any skill-related check.
+Your esoteric knowledge about a lot of subjects means you can convey this to other characters.
+As an Action, you make a DS 6 Education check to assist a character in a task.
+If you pass the check, you grant them a +1 to their Action Score.
+But if you fail the roll, the Difficulty Score of the check increases by 1 instead.

 ### Prepper
 Add +1 to your AS when making Wilderness skill checks to find food and shelter
 ### Primal Affinity